mmu-webdesign/IWD-web-term2/rwd-week-1.md

 * You must credit the author/source.
 * You should only use code you understand - tutors will not debug it for you.
 * You must not use code from another students submission.
+* Whilst we encourage collaboration in the classroom, you must ensure your submission is your own.

 Finally you should evaluate the efficiency of any code you use.
-Is it well written or does it take a hundred lines to do what should be done in 5 lines?
+Is it well written or does it take a hundred lines to do what could be done in 5?

 For more information on Copyright read the UK government's document - [Copyright Notice: digital images, photographs and the internet](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf)

 It is also worth learning about [Creative Commons](https://creativecommons.org/) and how this can be used to share and protect your own creative output.
 Watch the [Creative Commons introduction video on YouTube](https://youtu.be/dPZTh2NKTm4).

+If the legal and ethical aspects interest you, follow our friend [Heather Burns via @webdevlaw on Twitter](https://twitter.com/WebDevLaw).

 ## Notes

 Try to have your text ready for Week Two and images for Week Three.

 As the project proceeds students often decide to *upgrade* (improve) their text and images before the final submission.
-You don't have to stick with the content created in initial weeks.
+You don't have to stick with the content created in the initial weeks.